By Norman Polmar

 And, Tom was off and running.
 He produced or collaborated on dozens of books.
-A key participant in his efforts was John D. Gresham, a systems analyst for McDonnell Douglas, whom I had first met in 1985.
-A few years later he became Tom’s chief researcher and, later, a coauthor.
+A key participant in his efforts was John D. Gresham, a technical artist for General Dynamics, whom I had first met in 1985.
+A few years later he became Tom’s chief researcher and later coauthor.
 John and I became close friends, and periodically John came to me with questions for Tom’s projects.

 One day John called to say that Tom wanted us to come out to his home on the water in Calvert County, Maryland.
-The 80-acre estate was a former boy’s camp, Camp Kaufman.
-I visited Tom there on several occasions: indeed, he made it clear that I always was welcome for lunch if I brought corned beef and Jewish rye bread.
-He provided the trimmings and drinks.
+The 80-acre estate was a former boy’s camp—Camp Kaufman.
+I visited Tom there on several occasions: Indeed, he made it clear that I always was welcome for lunch if I brought corned beef and Jewish rye bread.
+He provided the trimmings and drinks and deserts.

 Subsequently, the book was made into a two-hour television documentary for the Discovery Channel.
 The documentary was filmed in Moscow and Cuba as well as in the Washington, D.C. area.
 I accompanied the film crew to Cuba.
 We got Tom to do the film’s introduction and closing, his only appearance on the “big screen.”
 The film also did very well.

-Another time, in private, he mentioned some of the several institutions that benefited from his largess: Make-A-Wish Foundation, for children with serious diseases, and the eye institute of the Johns Hopkins medical complex in his native Baltimore.
-Later he made major contributions to establish the cancer ward at Johns Hopkins.
+Another time, in private, he mentioned some of the several institutions that benefited from his largess: Make-A-Wish Foundation, for children with serious diseases, and eye institute of the Johns Hopkins medical complex in his native Baltimore.
+Later he made major contributions for the cancer ward at Johns Hopkins.

 Tom Clancy died on 1 October 2013, at age 66, from a massive heart attack.
 Earlier he had undergone bypass surgery.

 It was a tragic loss for many people, especially for his wife and his four children.
 He was a good man.
 And, he was a talented man.
-He will be missed for both characteristics.
+He has been missed for both characteristics.